mtgjson/mtgjson-website/docs/data-models/card/card-deck/index.md

 > ### finishes
 >
 > The finishes of the card.
+These finishes are not mutually exclusive.
 >
 > - **Type:** `string[]`
 > - <ExampleField type='finishes'/>